Farmer Dancing To Sia’s ‘Cheap Thrills’ In Viral Video Wants To Inspire People To ‘Move In Spite Of Pain’

-Sia’s music is truly changing lives and helps spread smiles around the world, according to People magazine.
-A video showing a New York farmer dancing to Sia‘s hit song “Cheap Thrills” goes viral.
+Sia’s music is truly changing lives and helping spread smiles around the world, according to People magazine.
+A video showing a New York farmer dancing to Sia‘s hit song “Cheap Thrills” has gone viral.

-When a farmer from Sharon Springs, New York uploaded a video on Facebook showing off his dance, everybody was impressed by his dance moves to Sia’s “Cheap Thrills.”
+When a farmer from Sharon Springs, New York, uploaded a video on Facebook showing off his dance, everybody was impressed by his moves to Sia’s “Cheap Thrills.”
 But millions of people who have watched the viral video were even more impressed by the farmer’s story.

 Michael Lavery, the farmer, wrote in the caption to the video that dancing is “how I stay warm in the barn” at his Permaculture Inn farm, adding that he never knows when he’s going to break out into a dance.
 But well, nobody can blame him for breaking out into a dance to the so-energetic “Cheap Thrills” by Sia, except perhaps those apathetic goats that surround him in the barn.